snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ![alt text](./images/leprechaun/s7.png)

 Before that we see a function called `sub_401640` that simply checks whether the subkey `Software\\LeprechaunHvnc` is present in the location `HKEY_CURRENT_USER`, basically it checks if the implant is present on the target.
-If it's not present, this function is responsible for downloading the implant.

 ![alt text](./images/leprechaun/s8.png)